fporciel2/Philosophers/README.md

 - Solved the bugs in the input checking functions.
 - Updated the Makefile to run basic rules and make the program work.
 Updated the header file to define the source for POSIX extensions and include the pthread.h header.

+Wednsday 14 February 2024:

+- Added informations about the algorithm and about deadlock and starvation to the Wiki.

 ## Contributing

 Contributions through forks are welcome.